- Descendants of Richard Loflin. Researched and compiled in 2007 by Virginia A. "Gin" Shaw of Atlanta, GA. http://www.ginealogy.com/

 - Sarah Loflin Borcherding, daughter of Paul Loflin whom I match as 2nd to 4th cousin on FTDNA.
 After research found that I am the 4th cousin once removed of Sarah Loflin Borcherding, daughter of Paul Hurl Loflin (to whom I am 3rd cousin twice removed), son of Emmett "Earl" Hurl Loflin (m.
 Goldie Stewart), son of William Whit Loflin (m.
 Amanda), son of William J. "Peg Leg Billie" Loflin, son of John Loflin (originally only speculated to be correct via clues of geography, but my DNA connection to this family confirms it), son of Richard Loflin.
 Further, in January 2018, I discovered DNA relative Patricia Elliott who with me shares Reverend Beverly and Paulina "Laney" (Loflin) Surratt and John (Sr.) and Nancy (Hall) Loflin as common ancestors, adding further confirmation.

-- Sarah "Joyce" Kendall whose grandmother was sister to my great grandfather William "Eddie" Hill; we also both descend from the below Richard Loflin, father of John Loflin who married Nancy Hall.
+- Sarah "Joyce" Kendall, a fellow descendant of the below Richard and Mary "Polley" (Tolson) Loflin, parents of John Loflin who married Nancy Hall.

 - Randolph County Marriage Bonds from FamilySearch